GeorgeDV123/GeorgeDV123/README.md

    📫 Reach me at georgedevries123@gmail.com

-   🌱 Currently learning React Native
+   🌱 Currently learning React Native and Flutter

    ⚡ Fun fact: before programing, I used to work as a chef